Euna Lee

-While working for Current TV, Lee and fellow journalist Laura Ling were detained in North Korea after they crossed into the Democratic People's Republic of Korea from the People's Republic of China without a visa.
+While working for Current TV, Lee and fellow journalist Laura Ling were detained in North Korea after they crossed into the Democratic People's Republic of Korea from the People's Republic of China without a visa in March 2009.
 They were found guilty of illegal entry and sentenced to twelve years' hard labor in June 2009.
-The United States Government protested the sentences, and implemented diplomatic efforts in order to secure the release of both Lee and Ling.
-On 4 August 2009, Lee and Ling were pardoned by the North Korean government after a special humanitarian visit by former U.S. President Bill Clinton.
+The United States Government protested the sentences and initiated diplomatic efforts in order to secure their release.
+On August 4, 2009, Lee and Ling were pardoned by the North Korean government after a special humanitarian visit by former U.S. President Bill Clinton.
 She wrote a book on her experiences in North Korea titled The World Is Bigger Now: An American Journalist's Release from Captivity in North Korea ...
 A Remarkable Story of Faith, Family, and Forgiveness.

 Biography

 Lee was born and raised in South Korea, and moved to the United States in order to attend Academy of Art University, where she received a Bachelor of Fine Arts degree in Film and Broadcasting.
 She graduated from the Columbia University Graduate School of Journalism in 2012.
 She is married to actor Michael Saldate; they have a daughter, Hana.

-On 4 August 2009, Bill Clinton visited North Korea in an attempt to free Lee and fellow journalist Laura Ling.
+On August 4, 2009, Bill Clinton visited North Korea in an attempt to free Lee and fellow journalist Laura Ling.
 The North Korean government pardoned both Lee and Ling after meeting with Clinton that day.
-It is also said that the equipment and materials they used for their interviews were left behind in the North Korea, and that information about defectors and human rights activists who helped them in their interviews was obtained by the North Korean authorities, putting them in danger.
+It was reported that they left behind the equipment and materials they used for their interviews and that there was information about defectors and human rights activists contained in those interviews.
+North Korean rights’ activists alleged that allowing the North Korean authorities to retain that information exposed the defectors and human rights’ activists to further danger.
 Human rights activists in South Korea accused Lee and Ling of placing North Korean refugees in danger through their actions.